acrinym/Hermes/README.md

 - Source files live under `hermes-extension/src` and are written in TypeScript.
 - Bundled with Webpack to a Manifest V3 extension.
+- UI built with React and effects powered by Three.js.
 - All panels and menus render inside a single Shadow DOM host for complete cross-site isolation.
 - Background service worker stores data in Chrome storage.
 - Modular design—fork or extend as desired.